California's Official State Social Security Administrator

 Below is detailed information that may apply to CalPERS members:

 • Not all CalPERS members are impacted by the WEP.
-Members should check their warrant or pay stub or review their earnings statement through their my Social Security Account to see if Social Security taxes have been withheld.
+Members should check their warrant or pay stub or review their earnings statement through their my Social Security Account to identify if Social Security taxes have been withheld.

 • Any reduction would be to a Social Security benefit, not a CalPERS pension.